-Sarcoma is a type of cancer that originates in the bones or soft tissues of the body (muscle, tendons, fat, lymph vessels, blood vessels, nerves and tissue around joints).
+Sarcoma is a type of cancer that originates in the bones or soft tissues of the body, including muscle, tendons, fat, lymph vessels, blood vessels, nerves and tissue around joints.
 While the tumors can be found anywhere in the body, they form most often in the arms and legs.
 Additionally, soft tissue sarcoma is not a common type of cancer.

-Soft tissue sarcoma accounts for less than 1 percent of all cancer cases.

-Researchers continue to explore risk factors associated with this rare type of cancer.
-Potential factors include:
+Researchers continue to explore risk factors associated with this rare form of cancer, and potential factors include:

-- and swelling (lymphedema) in the arms or legs for a long period of time.
+- Swelling (lymphedema) in the arms or legs for a long period of time

 Survival rates for sarcoma

-The American Cancer Society estimates that in 2019 there will be approximately 12,750 people diagnosed with soft tissue sarcoma.
-The five-year survival rate is higher for those diagnosed with localized sarcomas (cancer confined to primary site) 81 percent compared to 58 percent for regional stage sarcomas (cancer that has spread to nearby lymph nodes or tissues).
-When sarcomas spread to distant parts of the body, the five-year survival rate is closer to 16 percent.
+According to the American Cancer Society, the five-year survival rate is higher for those diagnosed with localized sarcomas (cancer confined to primary site) 81 percent compared to 56 percent for regional stage sarcomas (cancer that has spread to nearby lymph nodes or tissues).
+However, when sarcomas spread to distant parts of the body, the five-year survival rate is closer to 15 percent.

 Soft tissue sarcoma can be difficult to recognize as it can occur anywhere in the body, usually beginning as a painless lump or swelling under the skin.
 Because sarcoma typically occurs in flexible tissues in the body, it may take time for it to physically appear.
 Most soft tissue lumps are caused by non-cancerous fat cells, called lipomas, and not sarcoma.
 It is important to check with a physician if you suspect a lump.

-As a sarcoma lump grows and presses on nearby organs, nerves, muscles or blood vessels, it can cause difficulty breathing, abdominal pain, and blood in the stools or vomit.
-If a patient experiences symptoms of sarcoma, a biopsy may be done to confirm the diagnosis, with samples potentially taken from the primary tumor, lymph nodes and other suspicious areas.
+As a sarcoma lump grows and presses on nearby organs, nerves, muscles, or blood vessels, it can cause difficulty breathing, abdominal pain, blood in the stools, or vomit.
+If a patient experiences symptoms of sarcoma, a biopsy may be done to confirm the diagnosis, with samples potentially taken from the primary tumor, lymph nodes, and other suspicious areas.

 Any of the following tests may be performed on the biopsied tissue:

-- FISH (fluorescence in situ hybridization) - looking at genes or chromosomes in cells and tissues
+- Fluorescence In Situ Hybridization (FISH) - looking at genes or chromosomes in cells and tissues